seasoncloud/Alleloscope/samples/SU008/scATAC/README.md

 umap_peak=readRDS("./data-raw/SU008/scATAC/peak_umap_tumor.rds")
 ```

-* Integrate allele-specific CNAs and peak signals for each cell in the scATAC-seq data
+* Integrate allele-specific CNAs and peak signals for each cell in the scATAC-seq data.
 * Using the CNA on chromosome 4 as an example.
 ```
 theta_hat_chr4=Obj_filtered$rds_list$`chr4:0`$theta_hat